-s already mentioned in the previous paragraph, an italian wine aspiring to get (and keep) a quality assurance label, has to meet all the requirements set by a specific production code.
+s already mentioned in the previous paragraph, an Italian wine aspiring to get (and keep) a quality assurance label, has to meet all the requirements set by specific production code.

 Here follows, for example, some of these requirements:

-Type of grapes, type of cultivation, density of the plants, etc.
+Type of grapes, type of cultivation, number of plants, etc.

 Area of production of the grapes;

 Characteristics of the product (color, alcohol content, acidity, etc.);